An interior proximal gradient method for nonconvex optimization

 \cref{fig:rosenbrock_iterates,fig:rosenbrock_residuals} summarize the outcomes of these simulations.
-Superimposed to the objective contour lines and the (in)feasible set, the numerical trajectories are depicted in \cref{fig:rosenbrock_iterates}, concatenating over $k=1,2,\ldots$ the iterates $\seq{x^{k,j}}[j\in\N]$ generated by \ipfb{}.
+Superimposed to the objective contour lines and the (in)feasible set, the numerical trajectories are depicted in \cref{fig:rosenbrock_iterates}, concatenating over $k=1,2,\ldots$ the iterates $\seq{x^{k,j}}[j\in\N]$ generated by \ipfb.
 Depending on the starting point, \cref{alg:IP} returns one of three stationary points for \eqref{eq:P}, which are indeed the global minimizer $x^{[1]} \approx (-0.12, -0.23)$ or two local minimizers $x^{[2]} \approx (0.21, 0.45)$ and $x^{[3]} \approx (-2.00,0)$, see \cref{fig:rosenbrock_iterates}.
 Notice that the feasible set is not simply connected (hence is nonconvex) and that the constraint is active for two minimizers.
 We stress that the iterates remain strictly feasible while reducing the objective value.

 The algorithm performance in terms of optimality and complementarity measures is illustrated in \cref{fig:rosenbrock_residuals} for two different starting points.
 We monitored the outer dual residual (associated to the inner residual of \cref{state:FB:exit}) and the outer primal residual of \cref{state:IP:exit} at all iterations.
-In accordance with \cref{thm:xkopt}, the dual residual decreases (or nonincreases) as dictated by the sequence of inner tolerances $\seq{\varepsilon_k}$.
-It is interesting to notice that, even though \cref{thm:KKT:ep} implies that the primal residual vanishes only in the limit, in our simulations it decreases in fact at every outer iteration.
+In accordance with \cref{thm:xkopt}, the dual residual decreases as dictated by the sequence of inner tolerances $\seq{\varepsilon_k}$.
+It is interesting to notice that, even though \cref{thm:KKT:ep} only implies the vanishing of the primal residual, in our simulations it is also monotonically decreasing along outer iterations.